394-s22/i70-things-app/README.md

 ##### Firebase functions

 Firebase functions help us access the CDOT API while bypassing CORS restrictions.
-To deploy, change into the `backend/funcitons` directory and run `yarn deploy`
+To deploy, change into the `backend/functions` directory and run `yarn deploy`

+## Known Bugs

+- Finding current location can be hindered based on browser or internet connection
+    - Safari, Brave, or privacy based Chrome
+- Anytime you go from feed to map, the map resets to the current location
+- Mobile View:
+    - Can't see map because directions panel is covering map

+## Next steps

+- Filtering the markers along route and direction
+- Display weather conditions of each road
+- Add 'Go' button to add turn-by-turn navigation